LCEN: A Nonlinear, Interpretable Feature Selection and Machine Learning Algorithm: Results

-Finally, LCEN is compared with the feature selection algorithm in ALVEN \cite{Sun-and-Braatz-2020}, which uses the same basis function expansion, but uses f-tests for feature selection.
-The ``4th-degree, univariate polynomial'' dataset is created as per Ref.\ \cite{Sun-and-Braatz-2021}, such that \(y = X + 0.5 X^2 + 0.1 X^3 + 0.05 X^4 + \epsilon\), 30 \(X\) points are available for training, and 1,000 \(X\) points are available for testing.
-These conditions simulate the scarcity of data potentially present in real datasets while ensuring test errors can be predicted with high confidence.
-Ref.\ \cite{Sun-and-Braatz-2021} created four types of ALVEN models for this prediction: one that always uses \textit{degree} = 4 (``unbiased model''), one that always uses \textit{degree} = 2 (``biased model''), one that selects a \textit{degree} between 1 and 10 based on cross-validation (``cv''), and one that selects a \textit{degree} equal to 2 or 4 based on cross-validation (``cv limited order'').
-Ref.\ \cite{Sun-and-Braatz-2021} noted that the \textit{degree} 4 ``unbiased model'' was the best at low noise levels, but its error quickly increases, leading to the \textit{degree} 2 ``biased model'' becoming the best for noise levels > 75 (Figure 3 of Ref.\ \cite{Sun-and-Braatz-2021}; reproduced with permission here as the left subfigure of Figure \ref{SPA_comparison}).
-The model with \textit{degree} equal to 2 or 4 ``cv limited order'' was typically very close in performance to the best model at all noise levels, whereas the model with a \textit{degree} between 1 and 10 ``cv'' had lower performance.
-Ref.\ \cite{Sun-and-Braatz-2021} explains these observations with the bias-variance tradeoff: at low noise levels, models should follow the ground truth as closely as possible; thus, the \textit{degree} 4 ``unbiased model'' was the best.
-However, at sufficiently high noise levels, it becomes impossible to obtain enough signal to compensate for the additional degrees of freedom (variance) in a 4th degree model; thus, the \textit{degree} 2 ``biased model'' becomes the best.
-The \textit{degree} between 1 and 10 ``cv'' model had lower performance due to its greater hyperparameter variance, and the \textit{degree} equal to 2 or 4 ``cv limited order'' model struck a balance between the ``unbiased model'' and the ``biased model''.
+Finally, LCEN is compared with the feature selection algorithm in ALVEN \citep{Sun-and-Braatz-2020}, which uses the same basis function expansion, but uses F-tests for feature selection.
+The ``4th-degree, univariate polynomial'' dataset is created as per \citet{Sun-and-Braatz-2021}, such that \(y = X + 0.5 X^2 + 0.1 X^3 + 0.05 X^4 + \epsilon\), 30 \(X\) points are available for training, and 1,000 \(X\) points are available for testing.
+These conditions simulate the scarcity of data potentially present in real datasets while ensuring test errors can be predicted with high confidence. \citet{Sun-and-Braatz-2021} created four types of ALVEN models for this prediction.
+On this same dataset and using the same four types of models, LCEN attained median errors that are typically over 60\% smaller than those from ALVEN (Fig.\ \ref{SPA_comparison}).
+Discussion of these results are included in the Appendix (Section \ref{Appendix_4th-degree}), including discussions on how LCEN consistently selected the correct \textit{degree} hyperparameter via cross-validation despite the low number of training samples and high noise (Fig.\ \ref{SPA_comparison_degree_heatmap}).